-Our Team
+Our Teams

-We have a dedicated team of officers who have the appropriate qualifications, skills and experience to deliver the services provided.
+We have dedicated officers who have the appropriate qualifications, skills and experience to deliver the services provided.
 We have arrangements in place to ensure the ongoing professional competency of all officers.

-Where specialist knowledge is required in an area outside of our expertise we have arrangements in place, with both neighbouring authorities and other regulatory organisations, to call on additional resources as necessary.
+Where specialist knowledge is required in an area outside of our expertise we will seek assistance from other partners and agencies.